Patara, Nagorno-Karabakh: Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a secondary school, a house of culture, two shops, and a medical centre.

 Demographics

 The village had 849 inhabitants in 2005, and 815 inhabitants in 2015.

+As of November 2025, 37 Azerbaijani families, totaling 136 individuals, have been resettled in the village by Azerbaijan.